 Founded in 2017, Binance has become one of the largest cryptocurrency exchanges in the world.
 The exchange offers spot, margin, and derivatives trading on major cryptocurrencies and altcoins.

 Other services include crypto loans and a built-in learning academy.

 This page explains the key features of Binance’s mobile and web platform, what the Binance Suite and Binance Finance offer, and a guide to using both platforms.

 Read on to find out the strengths and weaknesses of Binance as a crypto exchange and brokerage service.

-Binance is a company headquartered in Malta with several independent registered entities.
+Binance is headquartered in Malta with several independent registered entities.
 The company’s web servers are currently located in Japan as a result of Chinese regulatory tensions in 2017.